awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ### HTTP Port<a name="DownloadDistValuesHTTPPort"></a>

 **Note**
-This option applies to only Amazon S3 buckets that are configured as a website endpoint\.
+This applies only to Amazon S3 bucket origins that *are* configured with static website hosting\.

 Optional\.
 The HTTP port that the custom origin listens on\.
 Valid values include ports 80, 443, and 1024 to 65535\.
 The default value is port 80\.

 ### HTTPS Port<a name="DownloadDistValuesHTTPSPort"></a>

 **Note**
-This option applies to only Amazon S3 buckets that are configured as a website endpoint\.
+This applies only to Amazon S3 bucket origins that *are* configured with static website hosting\.

 Optional\.
 The HTTPS port that the custom origin listens on\.
 Valid values include ports 80, 443, and 1024 to 65535\.
 The default value is port 443\.

 ### Origin Custom Headers<a name="DownloadDistValuesOriginCustomHeaders"></a>

-If you want CloudFront to include custom headers whenever it forwards a request to your origin, specify the following values:
+If you want CloudFront to add custom headers whenever it sends a request to your origin, specify the following values:

 **Header Name**
-The name of a header that you want CloudFront to forward to your origin\.
+The name of a header that you want CloudFront to add to requests that it sends to your origin\.

 **Value**
 The value for the header that you specified in the **Custom Header** field\.